vavkamil/awesome-bugbounty-tools/README.md

 - [fingerprintx](https://github.com/praetorian-inc/fingerprintx) - fingerprintx is a standalone utility for service discovery on open ports that works well with other popular bug bounty command line tools.
 - [graphw00f](https://github.com/dolevf/graphw00f) - graphw00f is GraphQL Server Engine Fingerprinting utility for software security professionals looking to learn more about what technology is behind a given GraphQL endpoint.
 - [wafw00f](https://github.com/EnableSecurity/wafw00f) - wafw00f allows one to identify and fingerprint Web Application Firewall (WAF) products protecting a website.
+- [cdncheck](https://github.com/projectdiscovery/cdncheck) - cdncheck is a tool for identifying the technology associated with dns / ip network addresses.

 ### Content Discovery